Mohed Altrad

 Mohed Altrad (محمد الطراد) is a French-Syrian billionaire businessman, rugby chairman and writer, born c.
 March 1948.
-He was born to a very young mother and his Bedouin father gave him away to his grandparents at age four following his mother's death.
+He was born to a very young mother and his father gave him away to his grandparents at age four following his mother's death.
 In 2015, Altrad was named Ernst & Young World Entrepreneur Of The Year.

-Background
+Biography

 Mohed Altrad spent part of his youth in Raqqa, Syria.
 He passed the baccalaureate at 17, and thanks to his high scores, was awarded a scholarship of 200 francs from the Syrian government to study in France.
 He obtained a diploma from Paris Dauphine University (MIAGE 1975).

-He is unsure of his day of birth, so he recently "picked a date from a hat" in order to celebrate one.
+He is unsure of his date of birth, so he recently "picked a date from a hat" in order to celebrate one.